Sindh chief minister tables ‘tax free’ Rs1.714t budget amid uproar from PTI

 The chief minister said that for the first time appointment letters were issued to 40,000 teachers and the government had launched 1122 rescue services which began in Karachi and will be extended to other parts of the province.

-He said that in consturction work on the Orang Line bus rapid transit project is near completion in the current fiscal year.
+He said that the construction work on the Orange Line bus rapid transit project is near completion in the current fiscal year.

 The chief minister also raised the issue of ‘unfair’ water distribution of water resources and said that the government had taken up the matter with the federal government.